-The lounge is located in Level 3 of the Melbourne International Airport’s Terminal 2 and can be accessed via the escalator near Gates 9 and 10.
+The Qantas First Lounge is located on Level 3 of the Melbourne International Airport’s Terminal 2 and can be accessed via the escalator near Gates 9 and 10.
 It’s arguably the airport’s best lounge ‘real estate’, with sweeping views of the apron.
 In contrast, most other airline lounges here are located under the departures level.

 Near the entrance are work desks, two office suites and a boardroom to hold meetings.

-The seating is divided into a number of partially partitioned areas which Qantas calls the ‘Library’.
-There are several of these nooks or libraries, instead of just one large one in the Sydney lounge, making them much more usable spaces.
+The rest of the lounge seating is divided into a number of partially partitioned areas which Qantas calls the ‘Library’.
+There are several of these nooks – instead of just one large one as in the Sydney lounge – making them much more usable spaces.

 Food & drink

-Unlike some ‘pretend’ à la carte dining offered by other lounges we’ve visited, where meals are cooked in advance and kept warm under heat lamps and plated up behind the scenes, the Qantas First lounge is like a restaurant.
+Unlike some ‘pretend’ à la carte dining offered by other lounges we’ve visited, where meals are cooked in advance and kept warm under heat lamps, the Qantas First Lounge resembles a restaurant.

-Don’t forget to try the signature dish, the salt and pepper calamari with a green chilli dipping sauce!
-The sauce is addictive and, yes, it is okay to order that dish more than once!
+Don’t forget to try the signature dish, the salt and pepper squid with a green chilli dipping sauce.
+The sauce is addictive.
+And yes, it’s okay to order this more than once.
+No one will tell.

-The food was excellent (as you’d expect) and sitting at the bar near the open kitchen allows you to observe each dish go through the various stages of preparation before finally being called for service and delivery.
-This may help you appreciate the effort that went into preparing your dish.
+The food is excellent (as you’d expect).
+Sitting at the bar near the open kitchen allows you to observe each dish go through the various stages of preparation before finally being called for service and delivery.
+But I’m also partial to dining in front of the expansive windows.

-The bar offers cocktails including chef Neil Perry’s signature Rockpool four pillars gin spritz.
-There are five white and four white wines on offer, along with rosé, dessert wine and beer and cider.
+The bar offers cocktails, including the signature Longreach Fizz, featuring Four Pillars Qantas Centenary gin.
+There are five white and four red wines on offer, along with rosé, dessert wine and beer and cider.
 You’ll also find Piper-Hiedsieck and Taittinger Champagne, though the lounge has now veered away from vintage drops.